CANADIAN MUSEUM OF IMMIGRATION AT PIER 21 COLLECTION POLICY

-- The material is of significant historical value.
+The asset is of significant historical value.

-- Analog film, video and sound recordings;
+Analog film, video and sound recordings which can be digitized;

 METHODS OF ACQUISITION

-Donation, Gift or Bequest
+Donation or Bequest

-The Museum will not accept any donations that are conditional on the Museum committing to its display, or that are encumbered by any other conditions imposed by the donor except for those otherwise stated in this policy.
+The Museum will not accept any donations that are conditional on the Museum committing to its display, or that are encumbered by any other conditions imposed by the donor.
+The exception being restrictions agreed to at the time of donation.

 Exchange or Transfer